chicager/School_21/4 - ft_server/README.md

 ```

 ------------
-Go to `http://localhost `and you will see the redirect to `https://localhost` and the Wordpress start window, create any random website.
+Go to `http://localhost` and you will see redirect to `https://localhost` and the Wordpress start window, create any random website.

 To test **phpmyadmin** go to `http://localhost/phpmyadmin`
 Login: wordpress_user